On Steklov Eigenspaces for Free Boundary Minimal Surfaces in the Unit Ball: On Free Boundary Minimal Annuli Embedded in the Ball

-An important property of the coordinate functions for free boundary minimal surfaces in $B^3$ is the following result of Lima-Menezes \cite{LimaMenezes}:
+An important property of the coordinate functions for free boundary minimal surfaces in $\B^3$ is the following result of Lima-Menezes \cite{LimaMenezes}:

-\begin{theorem}[Two-piece property {\cite[Theorem A]{LimaMenezes}}] Every nontrivial linear function $\varphi \in \Coord$ on an embedded free boundary minimal surface $\Sigma \subset B^3$ has exactly two nodal domains. \end{theorem}
+\begin{theorem}[Two-piece property {\cite[Theorem A]{LimaMenezes}}] Every nontrivial linear function $\varphi \in \Coord$ on an embedded free boundary minimal surface $\Sigma \subset \B^3$ has exactly two nodal domains. \end{theorem}

-We are grateful to W. Kusner for pointing out \cite{WKusner} that (i) implies (ii) in the following extension of \cite[Prop.
-8.1]{FraserSchoen}: \begin{corollary} Let $\Sigma \subset B^3$ be an embedded free boundary minimal surface of genus zero.
-Then the following hold: \begin{enumerate}[label=\emph{(\roman*)}] \item $\Sigma$ is a radial graph, in the sense that $0\notin \Sigma$ and each ray from $0$ transversally intersects $\Sigma$ at most once; \item each component of $\partial \Sigma$ is a convex curve in $\Sph^2$. \end{enumerate} \end{corollary} \begin{proof} Item (i) follows as in \cite[Prop.
+We are grateful to W. Kusner for pointing out \cite{WKusner} how (i) implies (ii) in the following extension of \cite[Prop.
+8.1]{FraserSchoen}: \begin{corollary}[Radial graphs] Let $\Sigma \subset \B^3$ be an embedded free boundary minimal surface of genus zero and at least two boundary components.
+Then: \begin{enumerate}[label=\emph{(\roman*)}] \item $\Sigma$ is a radial graph, in the sense that $0\notin \Sigma$ and each ray from $0$ transversally intersects $\Sigma$ at most once; \item each component of $\partial \Sigma$ is a convex curve in $\Sph^2$. \end{enumerate} \end{corollary} \begin{proof} Item (i) follows as in \cite[Prop.
 8.1]{FraserSchoen} by replacing the condition that $\sigma_1 = 1$ with the two-piece property.
-Next, observe that (i) and the two-piece property imply each great circle divides the radial projection of $\Sigma$ to~$\Sph^2$ into precisely two components.
+Next, observe that (i) and the two-piece property imply each great circle separates the radial projection of $\Sigma$ to~$\Sph^2$ into precisely two components.
 Hence each great circle has at most two transverse intersections with each component of $\partial \Sigma$, which yields (ii). \end{proof}